curi/websites/_posts/2019-10-30-elliot-temple.md

 ### <a href="https://yesornophilosophy.com">Yes or No Philosophy</a>

-My most important contribution to epistemology (the philosophy of knowledge).
+Buy educational materials explaining my most important contribution to epistemology (the philosophy of knowledge).

 ### <a href="https://learnobjectivism.com">Learn Objectivism</a>